Called by God into right relationship with all creation

 St. Dominic and his followers faced challenging complexities as they proclaimed God’s justice and mercy to a world emerging into the Renaissance.
 The preachers, pastoral leaders, educators, and artists of the 13th century labored, as we do now, to integrate their experience of God with waves of scientific discovery and technological innovation that challenged centuries-old theological and cultural certainties.
 People were on the move, emigrating in surges that overwhelmed the cities with diverse people and new cultural expectations.

-The Anchor in the Chaos
+The Holy Preaching: An Anchor in the Chaos

 Characteristic of Springfield Dominican life in the 21st Century is our commitment to communal living, sung common prayer and liturgy, and our desire to stand with the poor, to accompany those on the margins, and to work toward systems that promote life.